Funding opportunity

 An MRC contribution of up to 100% of the total cost can be requested.
 The MRC contribution requested must be over £100,000.
 The maximum MRC contribution for an item of equipment will be £800,000, although the total item cost may be higher, with the remainder being met by institutional or partner contributions.

 Contributions from the host organisations and other external sources are encouraged but not mandatory.
-Any financial and/or in-kind contributions must be secured at the time of application and should be detailed in the host statement of support or project partner letter of support.
+Any financial or in-kind contributions must be secured at the time of application and should be detailed in the host statement of support or project partner letter of support.

 You must obtain quotes for the equipment (from multiple suppliers where possible) and use these as the basis for your costings.
 We may ask successful applicants for quotes prior to award.
-The Panel will generally expect that you should not use list prices where discounts are typically available and by obtaining quotes you will be able to ensure that your costings are accurate, realistic and present good value for money for the requested equipment.
+The panel will generally expect that you should not use list prices where discounts are typically available and by obtaining quotes you will be able to ensure that your costings are accurate, realistic and present good value for money for the requested equipment.

 Costs such as initial installation or service maintenance contracts can be included if they are one-off costs and part of the manufacturer’s offer.
 These costs should be included in the equipment quotation.

-Service maintenance contracts up to five years in duration may be included but the contract cost must be paid by 28 February 2025.
+Service maintenance contracts up to five years in duration may be included but the contract cost must be paid by 28 February 2026.
 Should the expected length of the contract exceed five years in duration, then the cost included in the application should be reduced on a pro rata basis to fit within the conditions as stated.
 We expect that organisations will make longer term arrangements to ensure appropriate ongoing support over the lifetime of the equipment.
 Separately negotiated service contracts are not eligible for this opportunity.

 What we will not fund